RainerMtb/cuvista/README.md

-# CUVISTA - Video Stabilizer
+# CUVISTA - Gpu accelerated Video Stabilizer
 Check the projects [GitHub Page](https://rainermtb.github.io/cuvista)

 A small and easy to use Application to stabilize shaky video footage using GPU acceleration via the Cuda platform or OpenCL when available.